TamoSoft: Network Analysis Tools & Security Software

 NVF Files

-Note: The VoIP analysis module is only available to VoIP license users or evaluation version users who selected VoIP evaluation mode.
+NOTE: The VoIP analysis module is only available to VoIP license users or evaluation version users who selected VoIP evaluation mode.

 VoIP analyzer allows you to save one or several VoIP data objects to a container file in NVF format.
-Unlike common capture files, NVF doesn't contain captured data packets.
+Unlike common capture files, NVF does not contain captured data packets.
 Rather, this is a set of VoIP object(s) stored in a single file.
 NVF files are instrumental when you want to save a VoIP call with all the related streams for future analysis.

 VoIP objects that can be saved to NVF files are: